fschn90/gpe-parser/README.md

 Setup:

-- one .env file with MySQL Credentials
+- one .env file with MySQL credentials
 - two databases, one for articles and one as destination for parsed GPEs

 ## Installing requirements